iterative/dvc.org/content/docs/studio/run-experiments.md

 https://www.youtube.com/watch?v=nXJXR-zBvHQ

-To run experiments from DVC Studio, select the commit that you want to use and click the `Run` button.
+To run experiments from DVC Studio, first you need to determine the Git commit (experiment) on which you want to iterate.
+Select the commit that you want to use and click the `Run` button.
 A form will let you specify all the changes that you want to make to your experiment.
 On this form, there are 2 types of inputs that you can change:

-1. **Input data files**: You can change datasets as well as metrics and model files.
+1. **Input data files**: You can change datasets that are used for model training.
 The list of files that you can change will depend on your ML project.
 For instance, in the `example-get-started` project, you can change the `data.xml` file.
-If you select the
+DVC Studio identifies and all the files used in your project, which means that if you select the
    `Show all input parameters (including hidden)` option, then you can also change the hidden files such as the `model.pkl` model file and the `scores.json` metrics file.
 You can also choose not to change any input data files if you only wish to change the values of one or more hyperparameters.
-2. **Hyperparameters**: You can change the values of the hyperparameters that are defined in your ML project.
+2. **Hyperparameters**: DVC Studio lists all the hyperparameters of your project and you can change their values as per the new experiement that you want to run.
 For instance, in the `example-get-started` project, you can change `max_features` (the maximum number of features that the model uses), `ngrams`, etc. You can also choose not to change any hyperparameters if you only wish to change one or more input data files.

 The default values of the input data files and hyperparameters in this form are extracted from your selected commit.